-'Hundreds more' would die from gun checks
+Trump rejects stricter gun checks

 The US Air Force said he should have been legally barred from owning guns.

-Mr Trump was asked during a visit in Seoul on Tuesday if his call for "extreme vetting" of immigrants should also apply to Americans who want to purchase a gun.
+Mr Trump was asked in the South Korean capital on Tuesday if his call for "extreme vetting" of immigrants should also apply to Americans who want to purchase a gun.

-"If you did what you're suggesting, there would have been no difference three days ago." he said, referring to the attack, during a joint press conference with South Korean President Moon Jae-in.
+"If you did what you're suggesting, there would have been no difference three days ago," he said, referring to the attack, during a joint press conference with his host, President Moon Jae-in.

 - The small town where everyone knows a victim